modern-tools-workshop/AMS-python-workshop-2023/README.md

 If you already have these packages installed, please check that they are the recommended version number.

-Alternatively, if you are comfortable setting up Python environments, use the ```environment.yml``` file downloaded in Step 2 to set up the "python-workshop" environment.

 Instructions to Install Packages:
 * Windows users: go to Start → Anaconda3 → Anaconda Powershell Prompt
 * Mac/Linux users: open the terminal

 Type (or copy and paste) the following commands into the terminal window one at a time and hit Enter: